Albert0i/jest-course/JJSR.md

 A small talk on Data Propensity

 First of all, there is no such thing as Data Propensity!
-This term is *coined* by myself to indicate: data distribution, access pattern, change rate, lifespan and more...
+The term is *coined* by myself to indicate data distribution, access pattern, change rate, data lifespan and more...

 - Data distribution